percona/everest-doc/docs/manage_users.md

 everestctl accounts create -u <username> -p $PASSWORD
 ```

+This user will have all the permissions to the system.

 ### List the users

 To list all the users in Percona Everest: